leobeosab/YeOldeBrancher/README.md

 # Ye Olde Brancher
 Huzzah fellow peasents!
-Welcome to this small simple project that will create branches in Bitbucket automatically based on a small jason file.
+Welcome to this small simple project that will create branches in Bitbucket automatically based on a small JSON file.

-The general idea is to create an App Password with bitbucket and setup your credentials like so:
+The general idea is to create an [App Password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) with bitbucket and setup your credentials like so:
 ```bash
 export BITBUCKET_USERNAME=some_user
 export BITBUCKET_PASSWORD=yourapppassword # please don't use your actual atlassian password
 ```

-Create a simple config file example:
+Create a simple JSON branch file example:
 ```json
 [
   {